OtterKring/PS_Switch-Name/README.md

 The function is so short we actually do not really need to think about performance.
 However, I try to always do it.
 Just as a habit.

-Our one-line above had one major performance issue whithin it simplicity: two split operations for something that could be done with only one.
-In the functionn we can save the result of the split operation in a variable, so only one is requires.
+Our one-liner above had one major performance issue whithin its simplicity: two split operations for something that could be done with only one.
+In the function we can save the result of the split operation in a variable, so only one is required.
 Win! :-)

 Now we have to glue all our words together in reverse order.
 A loop counting from the highest index of our array down to the first.
 I come from C, which is the primary reason why I use a for-loop instead of a `x..0 | foreach-object {}` pipe (and to avoid the pipe).

-For adding up the words in reverse order I use the ability of loops to return all single outputs of each iteration in one array and then join them with a single join operation afterwards.
-This is significantly faster than adding every single substring to the final string during each operation.
+For adding up the words in reverse order I use the ability of loops to return all single outputs of each iteration in one array and then join them with a single join operation afterwards. `.trim(' ')` does the final cleanup of trailing spaces if existing:

+            $Result = for ($i = $Splits.Count; $i -ge 0; $i--) {
+                $Splits[$i]
+            }
+            ($Result -join ' ').trim(' ')

+Saving the output-array of the loop is significantly faster than adding every single substring to the final string during each loop iteration.<br>
-_But again_: As long as you do not reverse half a book you propably will not notice it.
+_Still_: As long as you do not reverse half a book you propably will not notice it.
 But still ...

 ### This is it